Synchronized molecular dynamics method for thin-layer flows of complex fluids: Introduction

 Despite these developments, multiscale simulations for thin-layer flows of complex fluids, particularly those involving strong interfacial effects, remain limited.
 In such systems, the flow exhibits strong coupling between microscopic interfacial dynamics and macroscopic transport along the channel, making it difficult to describe the system solely in terms of macroscopic variables.
+To address this issue, we extend our previous SMD framework by introducing cross-sectional MD cells that contain the entire gap, including the fluid--wall interfaces and the atomistic walls, at sparsely distributed streamwise locations.
+Unlike our previous SMD simulations, where local MD cells were assigned to the bulk fluid region excluding the confining walls, the present configuration directly resolves interfacial molecular dynamics, wall slip, and cross-sectional stress responses within each local MD cell.

 In the context of thin-layer flows, a multiscale method termed the internal-flow multiscale method (IMM) was proposed by Borg et al.~\cite{Borg2013}, and it enables the treatment of internal flows of simple liquid or rarefied gases in high-aspect-ratio geometries by resolving molecular-scale effects, including slip flow and temperature jump, at solid boundaries ~\cite{Borg2013,PATRONIS2014532,Borg_Lockerby_Reese_2015,john2018simulation}.
-Our approach shares technical similarities with IMM, while extending it to treat soft-matter flows that exhibit rich interfacial phenomena and non-Newtonian rheology, thereby introducing additional complexities beyond those encountered in simple liquid or rarefied gas flows.\\
+Our approach shares technical similarities with IMM, while extending it to treat soft-matter flows that exhibit rich interfacial phenomena and non-Newtonian rheology, thereby introducing additional complexities beyond those encountered in simple liquid or rarefied gas flows.
+In particular, the local MD cells in the present SMD method resolve the cross-sectional distribution of polymer conformations and its near-wall variation, together with the local velocity and stress fields.
+The synchronization scheme also incorporates the streamwise variation of the normal stress difference into the macroscopic lubrication constraint, thereby coupling microscopic conformation-dependent stress responses with the macroscopic pressure distribution.

 In this paper, we develop an SMD method for thin-layer flows of soft matter that directly couples local MD simulations with a macroscopic thin-film flow description.
 The structure of this article is described below.
 After the introduction, the SMD scheme and its implementation are described.
 The subsequent sections examine the validity and efficiency of the SMD method.
 Pressure-driven and wall-driven flows of Lennard--Jones fluids in a wedge-shaped channel are analyzed over a range of fluid densities and fluid--wall interaction strengths, and the results are compared with those of a modified Reynolds equation that accounts for slip at the boundaries.
 The SMD method is then applied to pressure-driven flows of a polymeric liquid with the same geometry, demonstrating the non-Newtonian behavior and interfacial dynamics of the polymer conformation.
 Finally, concluding remarks are presented.